How to set up your law firm’s processes and systems

 Cloud-based practice management software

-Your practice management software will be where your firm keeps matters and client information organized, tracks time and expenses, creates calendar events, sends invoices, and more.
-It’s possible to fulfill your case management needs with a group of individual tools for each function, but using one unified platform saves time and removes much of the risk of error from duplicate data entry.
+It’s possible to fulfill your case management needs with a group of individual tools for each function.
+Yet, using one unified platform saves time and removes much of the risk of error from duplicate data entry.

 With cloud-based practice management software like Clio Manage, you can access, share, and collaborate on important case details from anywhere.
 Additionally, features like the Firm Dashboard help your firm track productivity and see how individuals in the firm are performing.